core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 4. Proof of group membership, by strictly managing the group keying material, as well as by means of integrity tags when using an encryption algorithm that provides also integrity protection.

-5. Group privacy, by encrypting the counter signature.
+5. Group privacy, by encrypting the countersignature.

 The group mode fulfills the security properties above while also displaying the following benefits.
-First, the use of encryption algorithm that does not provide integrity protection results in a minimal communication overhead, by limiting the message payload to the ciphertext and the encrypted counter signature.
+First, the use of encryption algorithm that does not provide integrity protection results in a minimal communication overhead, by limiting the message payload to the ciphertext and the encrypted countersignature.
 Second, it is possible to deploy semi-trusted principals such as signature checkers (see {{sec-additional-principals}}), which can break property 5, but cannot break properties 1, 2 and 3.

 ## Security of the Pairwise Mode {#ssec-pairwise-mode-security}

 The pairwise mode defined in {{sec-pairwise-protection}} protects messages by using pairwise symmetric keys, derived from the static-static Diffie-Hellman shared secret computed from the asymmetric keys of the sender and recipient endpoint (see {{sec-derivation-pairwise}}).

 The used encryption algorithm MUST provide integrity protection.
-Therefore, the pairwise mode ensures both pairwise data-confidentiality and source authentication of messages, without using counter signatures.
+Therefore, the pairwise mode ensures both pairwise data-confidentiality and source authentication of messages, without using countersignatures.
 Furthermore, the recipient endpoint achieves proof of group membership for the sender endpoint, since only current group members have the required keying material to derive a valid Pairwise Sender/Recipient Key.

 The long-term storing of the Diffie-Hellman shared secret is a potential security issue.
 In fact, if the shared secret of two group members is leaked, a third group member can exploit it to impersonate any of those two group members, by deriving and using their pairwise key.
 The possibility of such leakage should be contemplated, as more likely to happen than the leakage of a private key, which could be rather protected at a significantly higher level than generic memory, e.g., by using a Trusted Platform Module.
 Therefore, there is a trade-off between the maximum amount of time a same shared secret is stored and the frequency of its re-computing.